 These are some of the headline fires that have occurred in the Launceston area over the past 150 years , with most being attended by the Launceston Fire Brigade in its various guises.
+The latter incidents do contain footage and images that can be distressing, but no material has been knowingly published that contains deaths unless previously mentioned.
+Much of the later images have been kindly provided by Launceston’s former Station Officer, Gary Chapman.

 June 26th, 1858: TREGADA: FIRE:- On Thursday last, about noon, a fire took place on the premises of Mr Thomas Simmons, farmer, Tregada, which speedily accomplished the entire destruction of the house and outbuildings.
 Fortunately a considerable portion of the household furniture was saved.
 The buildings were roofed with thatch.
 The origin of the fire is unknown.